To enjoy the full Mail & Guardian online experience: please upgrade your browser

 During recent interviews for a new SABC board, it was disclosed that Qunta was a director of Comforter’s Healing Gift.

 “The products this company makes have not been properly tested.
-No clinical trials have yet been conducted on them.

 “There is no proof whatsoever that it has any ability to fight off HIV, let alone eliminate it.
 Yet claims have been made by a co-director of this company that the product is able to cure Aids,” Waters said.